NauruCitizenship By Investment

 No Physical Residency Requirement

 The Nauru Economic and Climate Resilience Citizenship Program provides a direct way to contribute to the Nauru Treasury Fund, benefiting both investors and national development.
 Participants advance their global citizenship goals while supporting the country’s sustainable future and regional resilience.
-Contribution amounts are varying depending on family size:
+Contribution amounts vary depending on family size:

 Non-refundable Contributions